Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of this test and invite you to participate.
+At UPMC Children’s Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test and invite you to participate.
 Please read the following information to learn about the scan and how you can help.

 Positron (POZ-it-tron) emission (e-MISS-shun) tomography (toe-MOG-ruff-ee)–also called a PET scan–is a safe test that gives doctors special pictures of the human body.
 Other similar tests, such MRI and CT scans, take detailed pictures of the body as well, including the brain.
 A PET scan takes pictures of chemical and other changes in the brain that MRI and CT scans cannot show.
 These detailed pictures of the brain’s activity that PET scans provide help doctors diagnose a problem, choose the best treatment and see how well the treatment is working.

 This test involves a computer-based PET scanner and a special liquid known as a radiopharmaceutical (RAY-dee-oh-far-ma-SOO-tick-ool).
 The liquid has very small amounts of radioactive molecules in it but is completely safe and will not hurt your child.
 The liquid is given through a shot.
 Once it reaches the part of the body that is being tested, it sends signals that can be read by the PET scanner and made into the pictures that the doctors will look at.

 Now, your child is ready for the last stage – the PET scan itself.
 The PET scanner looks like a big donut with a hole in the middle and a table that slides into it.
 The PET scanner will not touch your child’s body and the scan will not hurt at all.
 You may stay with your child during the entire test.

 A PET scan is done in three stages.
 First, your child will be given a shot of the special liquid (radiopharmaceutical).
 Next, there is a waiting period.
 Then, there is the PET scan itself.